yliu7366/yliu_utilities/tutorials/Grounded-SAM/README.md

 Now export the CUDA_HOME environment variable using the CUDA installation folder and follow the Grounded-SAM local installation steps.

+By default, Grounded-SAM is expected to be installed in a 'Grounded-Segment-Anything' folder.

 ### Rust and Cargo
 The Tag2Text submodule requires rust compiler.
 Install rust in *Ubuntu 22.04* by running the script below.
 ```bash